 at six penal institutions in New York State.

-More than 600 students are seeking graduate degrees in Bard programs: M.A. in curatorial studies, M.S. in economic theory and policy, and M.S. in environmental policy and in climate science and policy at the Annandale campus; M.Music, M.F.A., and M.A.T. at multiple campuses; M.B.A. in sustainability in New York City; and M.A., M.Phil., and Ph.D. in the decorative arts, design history, and material culture at the Bard Graduate Center in Manhattan.
+More than 200 students are seeking graduate degrees: M.A. in curatorial studies, M.Music in vocal arts and in conducting, and M.S. in environmental policy, climate science and policy, and economic theory and policy at the Annandale campus; M.F.A. and M.A.T. at multiple campuses; M.B.A. in Sustainability in New York and Annandale; and M.A., M.Phil., and Ph.D. in the decorative arts, design history, and material culture at the Bard Graduate Center in Manhattan.
+M.Music degrees are also offered at the Longy School of Music of Bard College in Cambridge, Massachusetts.

 High Schools and Early Colleges